igorua/commercetools-demo-site/README.md

 This README describes how to set up a sales demo as easy as possible using free or commercetools provided cloud hosting.

-Editors: For goals vs. non-goals see the [Contribution Guide](CONTRIBUTE.md).
+For goals vs. non-goals see the [Contribution Guide](CONTRIBUTE.md).

-You can start by [duplicating this repository](https://help.github.com/articles/duplicating-a-repository/) (forking leaves the repo public).
+You can start by [duplicating](https://help.github.com/articles/duplicating-a-repository/) or simply downloading this repository as a ZIP file.

 ## Necessary Accounts